Gig4but/Ryos-MK-FX-Control-Panel/readme.md

   https://github.com/eaceaser/talkfx-c-wrapper

-  And for man what write SampleAgregator.cs (sorry, i forgot where i found that)
+  And for man what write SampleAggregator.cs (sorry, i forgot where i found that)

 ### If not working: